Jonathan Reid

 Biography

-Dr. Reid is a criminologist and Assistant Professor of Sociology at Texas A&M University, where he is also a Faculty Affiliate of the Race and Ethnic Studies Institute.
+Dr. Reid is a criminologist and Assistant Professor of Sociology at Texas A&M University, where he also serves as a Faculty Affiliate of the Race and Ethnic Studies Institute.
+He is a former early-career research fellow at the National Opinion Research Center (NORC) and is currently a Research Faculty Affiliate of the University of Chicago Justice Project.
 His research examines the intersections of the life course, social inequality, violence, homicide, and community dynamics.
-He is currently engaged in projects exploring homicide trajectories in Chicago, Illinois; spatiotemporal patterns of gun assaults in Houston, Texas; civic responses to gun homicide victimization; police responses to opioid overdoses in Texas; and the influence of personality disorders on recidivism among aggravated assault and homicide offenders.
+He is currently engaged in projects exploring neighborhood homicide trajectories in Chicago, Illinois; spatiotemporal patterns of gun assaults in Houston, Texas; civic responses to gun homicide victimization; police responses to opioid overdoses in Texas; and the influence of personality disorders on recidivism among aggravated assault and homicide offenders.

 Research Interests